CartoDB/documentation/app/content/carto3-workspace/overview/getting-started.md

 #### Menu

-In the left panel, you can find the navigation menu with all the available options to access the CARTO 3 features: Home, Maps, Data Explorer, Connections, Applications, Account Settings, and Developers.
+In the left panel, you can find the navigation menu with all the available options to access the CARTO 3 features: Home, Maps, Data Explorer, Data Observatory, Connections, Account Settings, and Developers.
 In the bottom part of the menu, you have additional options to Join our Slack channel, send us feedback, or get access to Documentation.

 ![Menu features](/img/cloud-native-workspace/get-started/the_menu_features(new).png)